 DAY ONE PUBCRAWL

 What started off as a really bad, great idea, has become a stable at our summer mega-camps: For those who want to kickstart the social (and sightseeing-) aspect of the week, we are organizing a pub crawl, visiting a handful of local bars, sampling the classic, German beers, in between having a nice walk through the old streets of town.
 We are usually more than 100 campers attending this warm, summer evening walk and it’s a great way to start things off.
 You’re also most welcome to participate without drinking!
 Bars close at 1 AM on Mondays, so there is still time to get some sleep before training begins Tuesday :)

 We’ll be professionally filming many of the classes and then hosting them online at our video library: BJJ Globetrotters in Action.
 They’ll be entirely free to access (as will the videos from all our other camps), so if you want to refresh your memory you can go back and check out the technique as many times as you want.

 Off the mats, we’ll be holding a series of workshops taught by a selection of instructors and highly knowledgeable camp attendees.
 These will all take place in the camp venue.
-Generally they focus on Jiu Jitsu and sport-related topics, but we’ve also had presentations on things like improving your photography, getting ideas and making stuff happen, and analysis of famous fights – basically anything cool that we think might be interesting!
+Generally they focus on Jiu Jitsu and sport-related topics, but we’ve also had presentations on things like improving your photography, making stuff happen, standup comedy and historic grappling arts – basically anything cool that we think might be interesting!
 You’ll just have to wait for the schedule and see what we’ve got lined up.

 FREE BEER OPEN MAT